UWEMILab/uwemilab.github.io/research.md

 #### POWER HARDWARE IN THE LOOP
 ![HILLP](/images/HILLP.jpg){: style="float: right"}{:width="550px"}

 Our 30 kW, 400 V Opal RT power-hardware-in-the-loop (PHIL) system is a flexible platform for real-time emulation or testing of high power battery modules, packs, or systems.
 Battery emulation involves running real-time battery models on the Opal RT to power a physical device such as an electric motor and its controller undergoing a dynamic load.
-Alternatively, a real physical battery module or pack can be attached to the Opal RT and be evaluated under a simulated load that corresponding to a testing cycle (such as an real-time computed power demand from a motor and controller undergoing an urban drive cycle).
+Alternatively, a real physical battery module or pack can be attached to the Opal RT and be evaluated under a simulated load that corresponds to a testing cycle (such as the real-time computed power demand from a motor and controller undergoing an urban drive cycle).
 This approach is a low cost way to do system design and evaluation.

 <br/>